History of Investments

 The Global Arts + Humanities Discovery Theme has recommitted the university to the specific importance of the humanities and the arts to understanding, representing and addressing global concerns and pressing social issues and to creating a diverse, engaged research and learning community.
 In addition to the $2.5 million commitment in one-time cash to support grants and programming for a five-year period (2015-2020), GAHDT has increased the percentage of its permanent, annual-rate funding of $2.5 million earmarked for the hiring of tenure-track faculty and development of programming to fund several new open grants competitions and fellowship opportunities.

 From the spring of 2015, when Provost Steinmetz first announced that he wanted to establish a new Discovery Theme in the liberal arts and appointed Vice Dean Susan Williams and Vice Provost Michael Boehm to start the planning for it, the Discovery Theme has distributed $5 million toward cross-disciplinary research and creative practices and hired seven new tenure-track faculty and twelve postdoctoral researchers.
-Newly named the Global Arts + Humanities, the initiative is now entering its fifth phase of investment in cross-disciplinary research, experiential learning and community engagement.
+Newly named the Global Arts + Humanities, the initiative is now entering its sixth year of investment in cross-disciplinary research, experiential learning and community engagement.

 PHASE ONE | The pilot projects